Taxes in Thailand: Top 9 Facts for US Expats in Thailand

 Descendants and parents are taxed at 5%, while all other benefactors are taxed at 10%.
 Inheritance taxes must be filed within 150 days after receiving the inheritance amount; otherwise, benefactors must pay a surcharge or penalty.

 In Thailand, gifts are subject to a flat tax of 5%.
 Some exemptions apply.
 For example, gifts as high as 20 million THB are exempt when received from a parent, child, or spouse.
 Gifts up to 10 million THB are exempt when given in a ceremony or on an occasion that corresponds to custom or tradition.

 Certain items carry a 7% value-added tax (VAT).
-This tax is levied on a variety of goods and services, though things like groceries, education, healthcare, and real estate are exempt.
-Certain legal documents (e.g., leases) are also subject to a stamp duty.
+This tax is levied on various goods and services, though groceries, education, healthcare, and real estate are exempt.
+Certain legal documents (e.g., leases) are also subject to stamp duty.

-The US and Thailand entered into a tax treaty in 1996, and it remains in effect.
+The US and Thailand entered a tax treaty in 1996, which remains in effect.
 One purpose of this treaty is to remedy double taxation, which should relieve some of your expat taxes.
-The tax treaty provisions that cover items on your tax return should be properly applied.
-You may need to consult with a tax advisor to make sure that happens.
+The tax treaty provisions that cover items on your tax return should be appropriately applied.
+You may need to consult with a tax advisor to ensure that happens.